dimitarpg13/langchain_tutorial/LangChainConcepts.md

 `langchain`

 The main `lnagchain` package contains chains, agents, and retrieval strategies that make up an application's cognitive architecture.
+These are **not** third party integrations.
+All chains, agents, and retrieval strategies here are **not** specific to any one integration, but rather generic across all integrations.

+`langchain-community`

+This package contains third-party integrations that are maintained by the LangChain community.